objectionary/news.eolang.org/_posts/2022/11/2022-11-25-xmir-guide.md

 </o>
 ```

-4. The `name` attribute of `<o/>` element may be **auto generated** by EO parser.
+4. The `name` attribute of an `<o/>` element may be **auto-generated** by the EO parser.
-In such case it's look like:
+In such a case it looks like:
 ```xml
 <o name="a🌵104"/>
 ```

-Such `name` consists of several parts:
+Such a `name` consists of several parts:
 - char `a` (ascii 97) that stands for "auto-generated"
 - char `🌵` that is just a pretty character prohibited by EO grammar
-- number `104` which is joined line and position of the place where
+- number `104` which is the joined line and position of the place where
 the object is found.

-Such names are unique through entire XMIR.
+Such names are unique throughout the entire XMIR.

-5. If object is bound to a specific attribute not by name but by position, the
+5. If an object is bound to a specific attribute not by name but by position, the
 `as` attribute may look like:
 ```xml
 <o base="Q.org.eolang.number" as="α2"/>